6 Bad Money Mindsets You Need to Break

 Bargain-hunting is one thing; being cheap is another.
 Don't focus purely on the price tag.
 Instead, think about quality and overall value.

-Shell out an extra $20 or $30, and you could get a pair of shoes that last for years, rather than one that unravels at the end of the season.
+Shell out an extra $20 or $30, and you could get shoes that last for years, rather than a pair that unravels at the end of the season.
 Spring for buying the ingredients for fresh homemade meals rather than living off the dollar menu at your local drive-thru and the positive effects on your health could save you thousands in future medical bills.

 Likewise, don't waste your precious time trying to pinch pennies.
 While it's good to be money-conscious, don't forget that your time is your most important asset.
 If chasing a deal requires an additional hour or two of inconvenience, and it only saves you $5, it's not worth your time.